By Joe Short | | 2 mins

 Indeed, some online bookmakers were even pricing the Reds as high as 50/1 to progress as they tried to tempt punters into backing a long-odds bet.

 |Liverpool clean sheet||13/5||27.8%|

-And there will be some football bettors who woke up on Wednesday morning delighted with their decision to bet on the Reds at such a long price.
+And there will be some football bettors who woke up the following morning delighted with their decision to bet on the Reds at such a long price.